frontity-demos/2020-06-jsnation-workshop/README.md

 ```

 Then add two actions to change the value of this field.
 One of them will set the value to `true`, the other will set it to `false`.
 We'll use the state of this variable to determine whether the menu should be open or closed.

+> This is the proper way to mutate state.
+You should never mutate the state directly from your components.
+You should, instead, create actions to mutate state and call those actions from your components.

 ```jsx
 // File: /packages/jsnation-theme/src/index.js